-After you have gathered all of your documentation and have successfully submitted your work visa application with the relevant body, you now need to wait for a decision.
-On average, a decision is reached within approximately 12 weeks or 3 months from submitting your application.
-Then, your visa will likely either be accepted or denied.
 In some cases, the regulatory body can ask for further supporting documentation.
-These documents can be anything from your current financial situation to additional qualifications that you may need as part of your new job in New Zealand.
+These documents can be related to anything from your current financial situation to additional qualifications needed as part of your new job in New Zealand.

-Benefits of Hiring a Professional For Your Visa Application
+Benefits of Submitting Your Visa Application through ICL

-- Support at every step of your visa application process
+● Support at every step of your Work Visa application process

-- Years of expertise and visa requirements knowledge
+● Years of expertise and visa requirement knowledge